TheWrightonLab/metagenome_analyses/README.md

   pullseq.py
   add_missing_annotations.py

-These scripts need to be placed in the same directory you are working in.
+These scripts need to be placed in the same directory you are working in or be executable from a root directory.
 Alternatively you can alter the QUICKLOOKS_PIPELINE.sh script to call to the scripts where you have placed them on your machine.

 Run this command as follows: